raverpay/Raverpay/apps/raverpay-admin/ADMIN_DASHBOARD_NEXTJS_PLAN.md

-# MularPay Admin Dashboard - Next.js Implementation Plan
+# RaverPay Admin Dashboard - Next.js Implementation Plan

 ## Overview

 This document outlines the complete web admin dashboard to be built with Next.js, mapping each page/feature to the admin endpoints defined in the backend.

 ---